NHSDigital/fdp-react-design-system/docs/migration/MIGRATION_PROGRESS.md

 ## 🎯 **Completed Work**

 ### ✅ **Analysis & Planning**
-- **Analyzed all 29 NHS UK Frontend components** and categorized by priority
+- **Analysed all 29 NHS UK Frontend components** and categorised by priority
 - **Created comprehensive migration plan** with 4-phase approach
 - **Established component structure patterns** based on Button and Checkboxes examples
 - **Set up folder structure** for all planned components